 Slip-and-Fall Injury Attorneys

-When you enter into a building, to a certain degree, you are placing your trust in the property owner's hands.
-You expect the premises to be void of serious hazards that might injure you.
-Unfortunately, all too often, people slip and fall, sustaining serious injuries.
-A "slip and fall" injury is not necessarily limited to slips.
-It can include tripping, stumbling, and losing balance because of someone else's negligence.
-If you have been injured in a slip and fall accident, you may be eligible for compensation.
+When you enter into a building, to a certain degree, you are placing your trust in the property owner’s hands.
+You expect the premises to be reasonably safe.
+Unfortunately, people slip and fall all too often, sustaining serious injuries.
+A slip-and-fall injury is not necessarily limited to slips.
+It can include tripping, stumbling, and losing balance because of someone else’s negligence.
+If you have been injured in a slip-and-fall accident, you may be eligible for compensation.

 The three major types of properties are:

 - Commercial property – If a person is injured on commercial premises, the owner of the store or building is responsible for the damages.

 - Residential property – This usually includes privately owned homes or grounds.
 If you sustain an injury because of circumstances that the property owner controlled, they could be held responsible.